RetroDECK/ES-DE/USERGUIDE-DEV.md

 famicom: Nintendo Family Computer
 ```

-If a custom es_systems.xml file is present in ~/.emulationstation/custom_systems/ any entries from this file will have their names trailed by the text _(custom system)_.
+If a custom es_systems.xml file is present in ~/ES-DE/custom_systems/ any entries from this file will have their names trailed by the text _(custom system)_.
 So if the _dos_ system in the example above would be present in the custom systems configuration file, the system would be shown as _dos (custom system)_ instead of simply _dos_.
 This is only applicable for the systems.txt and systeminfo.txt files, the trailing text is not applied or used anywhere else in the application.

 ![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup")
 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

 ## Upgrading to a newer release

 **Note:** Before upgrading ES-DE, make sure that you have not made any system customizations anywhere in the installation directory structure as these files will be overwritten during the upgrade process.
-All customizations should go into ~/.emulationstation/custom_systems/ as described elsewhere in this guide.
-None of the upgrade methods mentioned below will ever touch any files inside your .emulationstation directory tree.
+All customizations should go into ~/ES-DE/custom_systems/ as described elsewhere in this guide.
+None of the upgrade methods mentioned below will ever touch any files inside your ES-DE directory tree.

 There is a built-in application updater that can automatically update the Linux AppImage releases, and as of ES-DE 2.2.0 there is also support for downloading the Windows and macOS packages.
 Just be aware that these will still need to be manually installed.
 Using the application updater is straightforward, just follow the on-screen instructions.
-For the AppImage releases the old file is retained by renaming it, adding its version to the filename followed by the .OLD extension, for example `EmulationStation-DE-x64_SteamDeck.AppImage_2.1.0.OLD`
+For the AppImage releases the old file is retained by renaming it, adding its version to the filename followed by the .OLD extension, for example `ES-DE_x64_SteamDeck.AppImage_3.0.0.OLD`

 Note that the updater will keep whatever filename you had for your running AppImage file, which could potentially be confusing if you for example added version information to the filename.
-It's always recommend to keep the default AppImage filenames, i.e. `EmulationStation-DE-x64.AppImage` and `EmulationStation-DE-x64_SteamDeck.AppImage`
+It's always recommend to keep the default AppImage filenames, i.e. `ES-DE_x64.AppImage` and `ES-DE_x64_SteamDeck.AppImage`

 On Windows and macOS you can specify to which directory you want to save the downloaded file.
 The default is `C:\Users\myusername\Downloads` on Windows and `/Users/myusername/Downloads` on macOS.